HeatPackBandits Logo

 You will have to fight for it.
 Gas zones don't reward luck.
 They reward preparation, teamwork, and the willingness to commit.

 Taking a military base should feel like an accomplishment.
-Hearing a heli crash in the distance should make you feel both excited and terrified.
+Hearing a heli crash in the distance should make you excited and a little terrified at the same time.
 That's the feeling we built RedPine around.

 A Colder, Less Forgiving Chernarus